Gewerd-Strauss/DistractLess/README.md

 This option is only available if the setting "bAllowWhiteOnly" is checked in the settings.
 This extra barrier of entry is necessary because this mode is extremely restrictive.
 Under its ruleset, _any_ window not explicitly matching _any one_ condition of the whitelist is closed.

-When setting up criteria sets for this mode, please ensure you are running in [diagnostics mode](#4.-entering-diagnostics-mode) first.
+When setting up criteria sets for this mode, please ensure you are running in [diagnostics mode](#4-entering-and-exiting-diagnostics-mode) first.

+A detailed flowsheet of each mode can be found in [5.
+Understanding the filter mechanism](#5-understanding-the-filter-mechanism)

 ### 3. Accessing and editing the settings